What's a good replacement or spare battery strategy for the Canon 70D battery?

 Early on in my Canon-camera-equipment buying days I stayed loyal with an OEM (Original Equipment Manufacturer) attitude.
 OK, I know what you’re thinking.

 After all, doesn't it make sense for you to buy ALL of your camera accessories from the same company?
+Well, actually no. At least not all of the time.

 I've had a lot of experience using Canon LP-E6 batteries and replacements for several years.
 I'm now down to 2 Wasabi batteries and an STK battery I don't use Canon made batteries for my 70D or 5D Mark III anymore.
 All 3 of the current batteries I use have more capacity (2600 mAh, milliamp hours) than the original Canon LP-E6 (1800 mAh).